JohnWasinger/NCAR/README.md

+# For example...

-## Write a short parallel program, in your language choice, using either MPI, OpenMP, OpenACC, OpenMP offload, or CUDA.
+### Write a short parallel program, in your language choice, using either MPI, OpenMP, OpenACC, OpenMP offload, or CUDA.

 Here's a simple example of a parallel program using OpenMP in C++17.
 This program performs a parallelized vector addition operation.